 Line springform pan with 2 crisscrossed sheets of plastic wrap.
 Arrange 1 meringue layer (trimming if necessary) flat side down in springform pan and spread 1 cup ice cream over it, then evenly spread 1/3 of lemon curd over ice cream.

 Cover curd with another meringue layer, then spread remaining cup ice cream over meringue.
 Spread 1/3 curd on top, then cover curd with remaining meringue layer, flat side up.
-Spread final curd layer over the top (pan will be full.)
-Freeze until firm, at least 6 hours.
+Spread final curd layer over the top of the meringue layer (pan will be full.)
+Freeze until firm, at least 6 hours, but overnight is better.
 Cover top with the excess wrap after frozen.

 To serve: